itrappeds/itrappeds/README.md

 <p align="center"

-*no words...lol?? uhmm please sign my atabook. im currently interested in forsaken, daybreak2, mm12 i guess.
+*no words...lol?? uhmm please sign my atabook. im currently interested in forsaken, daybreak2, mm12 and tpc i guess.
 Im socially awkward but am welcoming to those who want to cuddle/hide behind me im very friendly :), I dont play forsaken and refuse too sorry but im a daybreak2 sweat if i'm considered so.... coughs in level 2k smth... yes my readme and profile is gonna be mismatched y not.*

 <p align="center"